ozone4real/pubsueque-usage/README.md

   Jobs enqueued in the action:
   - JobsJob: delayed 30 seconds, IO bound
-  - UserJob: to be executed immediately, CPU bound
+  - UserJob: to be executed immediately, CPU/memory bound
   - ExceptionJob - raises an exception